KabirKhan1512/KabirKhan1512/README.md

-Hey , I'm Muhammad Kabir Ud Din!
+**Hey, I'm Muhammad Kabir Ud Din!**

-About Me 🚀
+**About Me 🚀**

-🎓 I'm an Aspiring Programmer having advanced learning of Python.
+🎓 I'm an aspiring programmer with advanced knowledge of Python.

-🔨 I am currently learning HTML and CSS.
-I am soon starting Data Engineering course to pursue career as Data Engineer.
+🔨 I am currently learning HTML and CSS, and I will soon be starting a Data Engineering course to pursue a career as a Data Engineer.

-👨‍💻 I'm interested in data-related fields like GenAI and Machine Learning & I enjoy learning new things.
+👨‍💻 I'm passionate about data-related fields like Generative AI and Machine Learning, and I enjoy learning new technologies and concepts.

-My Experiences 🙌
+**My Experiences 🙌**

-I have worked on several basic projects of Python.
-Repos are added to the profile.
+I have worked on several basic Python projects, which are available in the repositories on my profile.

-Technical Skills 🛠️
+**Technical Skills 🛠️**

-𝑷𝒓𝒐𝒈𝒓𝒂𝒎𝒎𝒊𝒏𝒈 𝑳𝒂𝒏𝒈𝒖𝒂𝒈𝒆𝒔: Python, CSS, HTML
+- **Programming Languages**: Python, HTML, CSS

-𝑳𝒊𝒃𝒓𝒂𝒓𝒊𝒆𝒔/𝑻𝒐𝒐𝒍𝒔: NumPy, Pandas, Matplotlib
+- **Libraries/Tools**: NumPy, Pandas, Matplotlib

-Certifications 📜
+**Certifications 📜**

-SMIT Certified Python Programmer
+- SMIT Certified Python Programmer

-Honors & Awards 🏅
+**Honors & Awards 🏅**

-Gold medalist in Master of Commerce from University of Peshawar
+- Gold Medalist in Master of Commerce from the University of Peshawar

-Follow
+**Follow**

-To follow my GitHub, Search by username KabirKhan1512
+To follow me on GitHub, search for my username: **KabirKhan1512**